cass1331/staar_lab_aggression/README.md

 Light conditions
 - We’ll use one LED (one PulsePal port).
 - Blue light: 20 Hz stimulation (to release 5HT in the MEA).
+(ChR2)
 - Red light: Pulses of 2 s ON / 0.5 s OFF (to briefly inhibit 5HT in the MEA).
+(NphR)
 - These parameters should be easy to adjust later if needed.

 Pulse set structure